-[A F

 Pre-placement discussion summary

 Use this template to identify your skills and experience.
 You should read it ahead of your pre-placement discussion meeting and you may find it useful to prepare for the session by completing the form in advance, perhaps discussing the questions with someone who knows you well or getting help to complete it.
+If you have a CV (curriculum vitae), you should bring it with you to the session to help complete the skills and qualification sections of your plan or use it to complete the form in advance.
+1 Name of young person: 2 Date: 1 / Introductions Post-16 professional to explain their role (including data protection, safeguarding and confidentiality as appropriate.
+What is your current situation?
+(Include all that apply) Studying Working Volunteering Unemployed Education Which subjects have you studied and what grades did you achieve?

 Which subjects did you enjoy the most?

 What did you enjoy most about your studies?

 6 Future employment

 What kind of work would you like to do?

 Do you want to achieve a qualification while at work?

 Do you have preference for working hours and days?

-7 Previous employment
+Previous employment

 Have you had any work experiences (including voluntary work)?

 What was your role?